FightPandemics/FightPandemics/README.md

 - When a Github issue is started, create a branch with the `feature/` prefix.
 Every push to branches with this prefix will automatically deploy to the review AWS environment.
 See the [Review branches](#review-branches) section for details on how to access this build.

 - After a pull request for a `feature/` branch is approved, it is merged into the `staging` branch.
 This will trigger an automatic deployment to the staging AWS environment.
 Note that changes may take several minutes to take effect.
-The staging app is accessible at http://staging.fightpandemics.work.
+The staging app is accessible at https://staging.fightpandemics.work.

 - When we are ready to release to production, a pull request is opened to merge the `staging` branch to `production`.
 After this pull request is approved and merged, it will trigger an automatic deployment to the production AWS environment.
 Note that changes may take several minutes to take effect.
-The production app is accessible at http://fightpandemics.com
+The production app is accessible at https://fightpandemics.com

 - A `hotfix/` branch is created if there is a critical fix that needs to be deployed to production as soon as possible, but staging has untested code that is not safe to deploy to production.
     - This branch must be created off the `production` branch.
     - Every push to `hotfix/` branches will automatically deploy to the review AWS environment.
 See the [Review branches](#review-branches) section for details on how to access this build.
-    - Two pull requests must be opened for hotfixes: one PR to merge into `production` and one PR to merge into `staging`.
+    - Two pull requests must be opened for hotfixes: one PR to merge into `production` and one PR to backmerge `production` into `staging` after the initial PR is merged to `production`.
     - Hotfixes must be tested in the staging AWS environment before being merged to the `production` and `staging` branches.
 In order to deploy only the hotfix to the staging enviroment, create and push a git tag with a `hotfix-` prefix.
 This will trigger a deployment to the staging environment: `git tag -a hotfix-<GITHUB_ISSUE_NUMBER> && git push origin hotfix-<GITHUB_ISSUE_NUMBER>`.

-- All pull request merges to `staging` and `production` branches are done using the `Squash and Merge` strategy.
+- All pull request merges to the `staging` branch, and all `hotfix/` merges to the `production` branch are done using the `Squash and Merge` strategy.
 This allows for a cleaner commit history by combining all commits in a branch into a single commit.
 The message for this squashed commit must use the following convention:
 ```
 <GITHUB_TICKET_NUMBER(S)> - <BRIEF_TICKET_DESCRIPTION>